How to Save Money and Prevent Food Waste with Meal Planning

 Even the most planned, well-intentioned home chef will find themselves needing to move around the meal plans during the week.
 If you’ve planned the perishable meals sooner in the week, you can easily move these back a few days before the vegetables spoil.

-Recipes with shelf-stable ingredients can often wait until the next week if something came up and you don’t end up using all your planned recipes.
+Recipes with shelf-stable ingredients can often wait until the next week.
+This is helpful if something comes up and you don’t end up using all your planned recipes.

 Pro Tip: What do you do with the inevitable vegetables that do somehow end up spoiling?
 Use these to make vegetable stock or add to your compost to avoid throwing them away altogether.